 While shedding of the scutes is a natural process that should reveal fresh new scutes underneath, if your pet’s scutes are sloughing off or falling off prolifically, it is likely that an infection is in play or that something has caused damage to the shell.

-While some tortoise and turtle species have peaks on their shells rather than all smooth scutes, pyramiding of the shell refers to the abnormal changes that can occur to individual scutes, leading to a pyramid shaped or peaked appearance.
-This generally comes about due to inappropriate provision of UVB lighting or not enough calcium in the diet, and is not a problem that affects turtles and tortoises in the wild.
+While some tortoise and turtle species have natural peaks on their shells, pyramiding refers to abnormal changes in individual scutes, creating a pyramid-shaped appearance.
+This is often due to poor UVB lighting or insufficient calcium in the diet and is not seen in wild tortoises.

 Metabolic bone disease comes about due to a lack of some of the essential nutrients that hard shelled animals need, such as UVB light, calcium or vitamin D. It leads to a softening of the shell over time that can cause malformation, and also potentially a loss of bone density.
 Ensuring that your pet is eating the right foods, getting enough calcium and has adequate UVB lighting provision and a clean tank should ensure that the problem does not arise.